• Skip to primary navigation

 Making materials is an important part of the catechist’s preparation.
 I’m not a crafty person by nature, but I’ve come to appreciate the spiritual practice of material making with the help of the materials manuals available to CGS members.
 The simpler, the better: paper and cardboard can work just fine for a home atrium when less children will be handling materials, too.

-Sources and resources for Catechesis of the Good Shepherd:
+Sources & resources for Catechesis of the Good Shepherd

 Over time I’ve bought or made materials from online shops, too.
 I try to buy directly from CGSUSA to support their mission, but I also found materials from small businesses like Etsy shops—and lots of DIY inspiration from Pinterest if you’d like to check out my board of ideas for children and catechesis.